httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 directing `http` requests to it.

-Clients MUST NOT send `http` requests over a secured connection, unless the chosen alternative service presents a certificate that is valid for the origin - as per {{RFC2818}} (this also establishes "reasonable assurances" for the purposes of {RFC7838}}) - and they have obtained a valid http-opportunistic response for an origin (as per {{well-known}}).
+Clients MUST NOT send `http` requests over a secured connection, unless the chosen alternative service presents a certificate that is valid for the origin as defined in {{RFC2818}} (this also establishes "reasonable assurances" for the purposes of {RFC7838}}) and they have obtained a valid http-opportunistic response for an origin (as per {{well-known}}).
+An exception to the last restriction is made for requests for the "http-opportunistic" well-known URI.

 For example, assuming the following request is made over a TLS connection that is successfully authenticated for those origins, the following request/response pair would allow requests for the